CompOmics/compomics.github.io/peptide-shaker/_posts/2017-06-09-releasenotes.md

 ---

+**Changes in PeptideShaker 1.16.10 (June 9.
+2017):**

+* FEATURE IMPROVEMENT: Updated Ensembl to version 89.
+* FEATURE IMPROVEMENT: Cleaned up the help files. (work in progress)

+* BUG FIX: Corrected errors in the mzIdentML export where only one modification was exported when having multiple modifications with the same mass shift.
+* BUG FIX: Fixed bugs in the mzid export where only the main modifications were exported.
+* BUG FIX: Fixed a bug where the default project name in the PRIDE Reshake could end up as too long.
+* BUG FIX: Fixed a bug in the PRIDE Reshake that occurred if the enzyme was extracted from the mzid file but not mapped to utilities.

+* LIBRARY UPDATE: Updated utilities to version 4.11.15.

+---

 **Changes in PeptideShaker 1.16.9 (May 16.
 2017):**

 * FEATURE IMPROVEMENT: Added a check for quotation marks in accession numbers when parsing FASTA files.